-School districts and county offices of education are required by the Governmental Accounting Standards Board (GASB) to disclose their financial obligations related to their offering of other post-employment benefits (OPEBs), including medical, dental, vision,
+School districts and county offices of education are required by the Governmental Accounting Standards Board (GASB) to disclose their financial obligations related to their offering of other post-employment benefits (OPEBs), including medical, dental, vision, hearing, prescription drugs, long-term care, long-term disability, death benefits, and life insurance.

 GASB was established in 1984 and has responsibility for creating and improving accounting and financial reporting standards for state and local governments.
 GASB addresses this responsibility in part through the issuance of GASB statements.
-In June 2004, GASB issued two related statements, No. 43 and 45 (accounting for unfunded plans), which were phased in over time and were in effect for many years.
-In June, 2015, GASB approved new accounting standards for governmental entities that provide post-employment benefits other than pensions; as a result, GASB 43 and 45 were replaced by GASB 74 and 75, which were effective for fiscal years ending June 30, 2017 and June 30, 2018, respectively.
-These standards introduced significant change in the way government employers must recognize and measure their liability.
+In June 2004, GASB issued two related statements, Nos.
+43 and 45 (accounting for